Azure/azureml-examples/cli/assets/component/README.md

   --model_output ${{outputs.model_output}}
 ```
 Command line in the runtime may differ according to different inputs.
-- If only `training_data` and `model_output` as they are must have parameters, the command line will look like:
+- If only specify `training_data` and `model_output` as they are must have parameters, the command line will look like:

 ```cli
 python train.py --training_data some_input_path --learning_rate 0.01 --learning_rate_schedule time-based --model_output some_output_path